 So what prompted a great need to blog

 today a week ago?
 Ignorance and Youth. (yes I started this a week ago – someone please stop the merry-go-round – I’m getting dizzy)

 My dear daughter has guitar lessons each Thursday evening.
 Unfortunately those lessons take place during the same hour that DSMA hosts DSMA Live a Blog Talk Radio show with amazing guests and hosts.
 Sorry I digress – although you should totally check out the show which is on Thursdays at 8pm central time.
 You can find links on the DSMA webpage.

-Ok so each Thursday while my daughter is in her lessons I step next door to the coffee shop (you know the one).
-Nearly each Thursday the same baristas are working and the manager has learned my name and my favorite drink and she greats me kindly while already pulling a venti cup for me while the younger gal rings up my order.
+Ok so each Thursday while my daughter is in her lesson I step next door to the coffee shop (you know the one).
+Nearly every Thursday the same baristas are working.
+The manager has learned my name as well as my favorite drink and she greets me kindly while pulling a venti cup for me while the younger gal rings up my order.
 Both are very friendly and my drink is always spot on delicious.

 The young one – (oh to be young and have only 2 decades of footprints on the earth) is sweet and always smiling but alas she has no filter between her brain and her mouth.
 I’ve witnessed her naivety and her immaturity numerous times with regards to sharing too much personal information about her boyfriend and how painful her nose piercing was.

 Her willingness to share a bit more than most, and her lack of awareness of the people (guests) around her never bothered me.
 I shrugged it off – she is young.